udacity/RoboND-EKFLab/README.md

 [![Udacity - Robotics NanoDegree Program](https://s3-us-west-1.amazonaws.com/udacity-robotics/Extra+Images/RoboND_flag.png)](https://www.udacity.com/robotics)

 # RoboND-EKFLab
-Students will be able to drive the robot around in simulation and observe the `Odom` and `EKF` trajectories.
+In this lab, you will be applying an EKF ROS package to localize your robot inside a Gazebo environment.
+In the end, you will be able to drive the robot around in simulation and observe the `Odom` and `EKF` trajectories.

 ### Steps to Launch the Simulation:
 Launch the simulation in the VM machine provided in Term1.